Tagged "google"

 My Top Chrome Extensions

-Below I present some very useful extensions I use while using Google Chrome, in no particular order.
-Adblock Blocks ads just like Firefox extension and makes the web less junky to look at.
+• Blocks ads just like Firefox extension and makes the web less junky to look at.
 You can whitelist good ads, and an argument could be had your harming websites revenue stream, but a lot of nasty tricks such as spyware, malware have used ads as a vector to spread.
 Not least the dishonesty some sites use in splitting up articles in to 10 pages to pump ad revenue.

 WebM promises Open Web Video

 I’ve written about my desire for open web video before, and now it looks as if it’s finally going to happen.
 Lead by Google’s acquisition of On2 technologies, the VP8 codec has been renamed as “WebM” and open sourced.
 Vorbis will be the audio.
 Matroska the container for the new format.
 An Open Source developer for x264 does a great teardown of the format vs. h.264 here.
 The patent minefield stateside is still not clear by any means, but with a strong backer like Google, it’s probably the best protection your going to get.
+Announcements, including links to nightlies, dev and beta channel browsers with WebM support are below:<

 Gmail Video Chat

-I am an avid Gmail user through Google Apps.
+image I am an avid Gmail user through Google Apps.
 I use the calender, chat, code, sites, pages, docs the whole lot.
 One of my friends even jokes “You should just work at Google Marketing”.
 Yes I like most of Google’s products; but I am a products guy; I use whats good, cheap and fast (pick two).
 Google has the cheap down due to ad-revenue; for the moment anyways in the current financial turmoil.

 Will Google Buy Skype?

 It’s been all over the tech news world lately; apparently Google is muling over taking Skype off of Ebay’s hands.
 Ebay has already written down the value of Skype as a large loss on their purchase price of $2.6 billion in stock and cash.
-But would Skype’s G-branded future be any better?
-I think it would be.
-Skype is a strong international brand for voice calls, instant messaging and video calls; but of course it competes directly with Google Talk.
+But wimageould Skype’s G-branded future be any better?

 Free Domain name off AOL, too good to be true?

 AOL, the longtime dialup king, who esperate to keep customers at its’ site who have switched to broadband, is offering free dot com and dot net domains.
 There are a few caches however, one must be in possession of a US mobile phone (cell) number.
 Luckily I have a cousin stateside willing to help out ;-) .
 I got to register NeilGrogan.com (My actual name) which I hadn’t bothered with before.
+AOL is the legal owner however, so has all the say legally to the name.
+At the minute it provides 100 2GB email accounts with the free domain, and if you visit the address online, it redirects to an AIM Pages profile of the owner (for all intents and purposes, it’s another social networking site).
+Its a good way to drum up interest in its online offerings, but they should be more flexible.
+If anyone is in any doubt, this is just an ‘alright’ kind of deal, AOL say they will give you the option to buy the name back in the future, but I won’t hold my breath.

 Google buy YouTube, GTalk for everyone and Blogger Bliss